oli-d/nova/service/README.md

 }
 ```

-The ```messagePrefix``` parameter is passed to appropriately prefix the time
+The ```messagePrefix``` parameter is read from the ```Environment``` and injected
-message.
+into the handler bean to appropriately prefix the time message.
 But where does that prefix come from?
-Well, we have a few different
-choices to provide the appropriate value.
+Well, we have a few different choices to provide the appropriate value.

 The first one is that we can add ```defaults.properties``` to the classpath:
 ```Java